Franklin D. Roosevelt: Assistant Secretary of the Navy (1913–1919)

-Roosevelt refocused on the Navy Department, as World War I broke out in Europe in August 1914.
+Roosevelt refocused on the Navy Department as World War I broke out in Europe in August 1914.
 Though he remained publicly supportive of Wilson, Roosevelt sympathized with the Preparedness Movement, whose leaders strongly favored the Allied Powers and called for a military build-up.
 The Wilson administration initiated an expansion of the Navy after the sinking of the RMS Lusitania by a German submarine, and Roosevelt helped establish the United States Navy Reserve and the Council of National Defense.
 In April 1917, after Germany declared it would engage in unrestricted submarine warfare and attacked several U.S. ships, Congress approved Wilson's call for a declaration of war on Germany.

-Roosevelt requested that he be allowed to serve as a naval officer, but Wilson insisted that he continue to serve as Assistant Secretary.
-For the next year, Roosevelt remained in Washington to coordinate the deployment of naval vessels and personnel, as the Navy expanded fourfold.
+Roosevelt requested that he be allowed to serve as a naval officer, but Wilson insisted that he continue as Assistant Secretary.
+For the next year, Roosevelt remained in Washington to coordinate the naval deployment, as the Navy expanded fourfold.
 In the summer of 1918, Roosevelt traveled to Europe to inspect naval installations and meet with French and British officials.
-In September, he returned to the United States on board the USS Leviathan.
-On the 11-day voyage, the pandemic influenza virus struck and killed many on board.
-Roosevelt became very ill with influenza and complicating pneumonia, but recovered by the time the ship landed in New York.
+On account of his relation to Theodore Roosevelt, he was received very prominently considering his relatively junior rank, obtaining long private audiences with King George V and prime ministers David Lloyd George and Georges Clemenceau, as well as a tour of the battlefield at Verdun.
+In September, on the ship voyage back to the United States, he contracted pandemic influenza with complicating pneumonia, which left him unable to work for a month.

 After Germany signed an armistice in November 1918, Daniels and Roosevelt supervised the demobilization of the Navy.
-Against the advice of older officers such as Admiral William Benson—who claimed he could not "conceive of any use the fleet will ever have for aviation"—Roosevelt personally ordered the preservation of the Navy's Aviation Division.
+Against the advice of older officers such as Admiral William S. Benson—who claimed he could not "conceive of any use the fleet will ever have for aviation"—Roosevelt personally ordered the preservation of the Navy's Aviation Division.
 With the Wilson administration near an end, Roosevelt planned his next run for office.
 He approached Herbert Hoover about running for the 1920 Democratic presidential nomination, with Roosevelt as his running mate.